-Most UK limited companies are incorporated as private companies that are limited by shares.
+Most limited companies in the UK are incorporated as private companies that are limited by shares.
 This type of company is suitable for most commercial purposes.
 It is an ideal choice both for a freelancer or contractor who wants to start a company and for an established business that intends to expand its activities.

-In this article we will focus on the main distinguishing features of private companies limited by shares which should be considered when choosing the legal form of your business.
+In this article we will focus on private companies limited by shares.
+We will discuss their main distinguishing features, which you should consider when choosing the legal form of your business.

 The main distinction between a company, on the one hand, and a sole trader and most kinds of partnership, on the other, is that a company exists as a legal entity which is separate from its owner or owners.
 In other words, it has its own “legal personality”.

 A Private company limited by shares, as a legally distinct entity, has its own property, profits and liabilities.
 The company’s assets and also its liabilities therefore belong to the company, not to its shareholders.

 In the same way, the company acts in its own name as a claimant or defendant in any court case.
 Others may bring the case against the company, or the company itself may bring the case.